Our House

 OSU Ext.
 Entomologist (ret.)

-Parasites tend to weaken individuals, and populations, and may make them more susceptable to other factors like disease.
-Predators, on the other hand, remove individuals from a population.
-Both help suppress pest populations.
-If pest numbers increase, a predator or parasite may respond to bring the numbers down.
-Predator numbers respond to an increase, or decrease, in the availablity of prey.
-These interactions are the basis for the field of insect ecology.
+Parasites tend to weaken individuals and populations, and may make them more susceptible to other factors like disease.
+Predators, on the other hand, kill individual pests.
+When pest numbers increase a predator or parasite often responds to bring the numbers down.
+Predator numbers respond to an increase, or decrease, in the availability of prey and these interactions are the basis for the field of insect ecology.

 common names and misnomers: ladybird beetles, lady bird beetles. ladybugs, hover flies